GinnyMaive/statusimporter/README.md

   and remove the dry run fake IDs.
 * Buckle up it's gonna post some statuses!
 Good luck!
 * When you're done you probably want to delete `credentials.json` after you're all done.
   * IDK oauth well enough to know if `application.json` is super scary but it alone won't grant account-level access.
-Oauth is wild so idk just delete them both if you want, you can get the `application.json` values from the Gotosocial Settings page again anyway.
+Oauth is wild so idk just delete them both if you want, you can get the `application.json` values from the GoToSocial Settings page again anyway.

+## FAQ

+#### What the hell this is awful

+Yes!

+#### You should ...

+Probably.
+I especially should improve logging if only because it's really really bad because it's the slapped-together output I used while writing the tool.

+Ideally at least it could spit out a simple map of `old_url` to either the `new_url` or the error/failure.
+You could probably do this pretty easily with the `status_map.json` file except for capturing statuses which failed to migrate.

+Oh and some rough approximation of how far it is (like notes processed out of notes total in the `notes.json` file).

+#### Why not just use [Slurp](https://github.com/VyrCossont/slurp)

+Slurp didn't work correctly with Sharkey exports.

+#### Why not just convert Sharkey exports to be Slurp compatible?

+Converting json to json and moving files around to match some spec I don't really know seemed like a bummer.
+At least this way I got a bit of experience working with the GTS API which might provoke me to do more stuff :3

+#### You should have used Go!
+GoToSocial uses Go!

+If I knew Go, yes.
+But if I had tried to build this in Go it would not exist.

+#### You should be ashamed of this code!

+Yeah I agree and I am.
+But it exists and seems to have worked for my statuses, so yay for me.